-7. Requirement for additional disclosures

-Proposal

 The lessee would be required to present or disclose its lease liabilities separately from other financial liabilities.
 The rightof-use assets would be presented or disclosed separately from property, plant and equipment that the entity does not lease.
 The amortisation of the right-of-use asset and the interest expense on the lease liability would be required to be presented separately from other amortisation and interest expense.
 Similarly, lessors would be required to present lease receivables separately from other financial assets and the residual assets separately within property, plant and equipment.

 For leases featuring accelerated expense recognition, payments of principal would be presented as financing activities, payments of interest would be presented as either operating or financing activities, and payment of variable amounts would generally be presented as operating.
 Lessors would be required to show all cash payments under leases as operating cash flows.

-Rail and bus industry implications

-Lessee (transport operator) implications

-Lessor (financier) implications

-The requirements are more detailed and may be more onerous to apply than the current requirements in relation to finance leases that are recognised on the balance sheet or indeed current off-balance sheet operating leases.
+The requirements above are more detailed and may be more onerous to apply than the current requirements in relation to finance leases that are recognised on the balance sheet or indeed current off-balance sheet operating leases.

-The separate recognition of the right-ofuse asset for the rolling stock and vehicles in particular may be confusing to users of the financial statements.
-Lessors may expect that the quantum of the lease receivable balance may increase focus of users more towards credit risk associated with lessees rather than asset risk associated with assets.
+The separate recognition of the right-ofuse asset for aircraft in particular may be confusing to users of the financial statements.
+Lessors may expect that the quantum of lease receivable balance may increase focus of users more towards credit risk associated with lessees rather than asset risk associated with assets (aircraft).
 Lessors may be required to provide, and users may seek information about concentration risk, geographical dispersion and expected periods of recovery of lease receivable balances.

-Likelihood of Impact Potential Impact Likelihood of Impact Potential Impact

-High High High High
+Likelihood of Impact Potential Impact Likelihood of Impact Potential Impact High High High High

-8. Introduction of new terminology and thresholds specific to leases
+9. Introduction of new terminology and thresholds specific to leases

-Proposal

-The ED includes a number of terms that have not previously been used under IFRS or US GAAP.
+The exposure draft includes a number of terms that have not previously been used under IFRS or US GAAP.
 These include:

 - significant economic incentive;

-- threshold tests; and
+- · threshold tests; and

 - right-of-use asset.

-Rail and bus industry implications Lessee (transport operator) implications Lessor (financier) implications The current IAS 17 and ASC 840 terminology a capital leases and operating leases are well u financial statements.
-There is a risk that introd unnecessary complexity. inderstood by preparers and users of Likelihood of Impact Potential Impact Low Low 9.
-Overview and effective date The ED does not provide an effective date for the new standard and does not specify whether early adoption will be permitted.
-However, it seems unlikely that entities would be required to adopt the new lease requirements before the effective date of the Boards' new standard on revenue recognition.
-The Boards have decided tentatively that the new revenue standard would be effective for annual periods beginning on or after 1 January 2017.
-Early adoption of the revenue standard would be permitted under IFRS but not US GAAP.
+The current IAS 17 and ASC 840 terminology and classification criteria relating to finance/capital leases and operating leases are well understood by preparers and users of financial statements.
+There is a risk that introducing new, additional terms may create unnecessary complexity.

+Likelihood of Impact Potential Impact Low Low

 Do you require further assistance in dealing with the Leases ED?

-KPMG firms are some of the leading advisors to the rail and bus industries.
+KPMG is a leading advisor to the aviation industry.
 We are well positioned to help you understand the potential impacts of the Lease ED on your business.

+Financial and organisational considerations

+Three key questions that many aviation organisations will be asking themselves are:

+Key questions for lessees and lessors

+Will lease accounting be a fundamental change for me?
+Are my systems and people up to the task?

+How will the new requirements affect leasing products?

+Key factors to consider in response to questions